pubwebkit/pubwebkit-editor/README.md

 Below list of the most important task that can used during development:
 * `grunt build` - Compile JavaScript to better JavaScript by Google Closure Compiler, compile Less files to css and minimize.
 Compiled project will be placed to `dist/` folder.
 * `grunt eslint` - Check JavaScript files of the project by  ESLint linting utility.
-* `grunt closureLint` - Check JavaScript files for style issues by Google Closure Linter;
+* `grunt closureLint` - Check JavaScript files for style issues by Google Closure Linter.
 * `grunt connect` - Run local server with root project directory.
 Web server will be available by http://localhost:9000.
 * `grunt jsdoc` - Generate JSDoc based documentation.
+All documentation available under `documentation/` folder.
+If you will run local web server, then you can access documentation by http://localhost:9000/documentation.

 ## Supported Browsers:
 * Internet Explorer 9+